vksvicky/Audientia/Documentation/05-roadmap-and-testing-strategy.md

   - **Layout Controls**: Control bar with layout mode picker (horizontal/vertical/tabbed/floating), panel visibility toggles, and save/reset functionality.
 - **Now Playing** exposes a dedicated import workflow: users can add audio via the standard macOS file picker or by dropping files anywhere in the window.
 Supported formats are validated against `AudioFormats`, tracks are indexed, queued, and (optionally) auto-played if nothing is currently loaded.
 - Drag-and-drop now feeds into `TrackImportCoordinator`, so supported files begin playback immediately (or queue if something is already playing).
 Unsupported formats surface actionable errors.
 - **Settings/Preferences UI** is accessible via the standard macOS Settings menu (⌘,).
-Settings views exist for layout customization, theme selection, and other preferences, with full persistence support.
+Settings views exist for layout customization, theme selection, language settings, notification preferences, and other preferences, with full persistence support.
+LanguageSettingsView provides British English vs American English selection with live preview of spelling differences (visualiser/visualizer, minimise/minimize, colour/color).
 - Device Sync UI powers the counters you see (e.g. "391 tracks ready for sync"), but there is no guidance to connect a device or kick off sync beyond the disabled buttons.
 - The roadmap below has been updated to reflect the current state of UI implementation.